quou/quou.github.io/markdown/mml.md

 The goal of creating this library was to learn how something similar to SDL could be put together.
-The information I learnt during the creation of this library was crucial when I was working on the platform layer for [my current WIP](openmv.html).
+The information I learnt during the creation of this library was crucial when I was working on the platform layer for [OpenMV](openmv.html).
 It uses a custom platform layer with a software renderer and could be used to create a simple 2-D game in either C or Lua.

 It includes the following features: